AlexGuillemin91/vue-form-idable/README.md

 showErrors: { type: Boolean, default: true },
 ```

-It is easier to taget a specific error with the props you want to check.
+It is easier to target a specific error with the props you want to check.